yancl/thrift_client/README.md

 thrift_client
 =============

-a thrift client that support statistics(fork of twitter ruby thrift client)
+a thrift client that support statistics(a python fork of twitter ruby thrift client)